Stan Olejniczak

-Stanley Joseph Olejniczak (May 31, 1912 – March 1979) was an American football tackle who played one season with the Pittsburgh Pirates of the National Football League.
+Stanley Joseph Olejniczak (May 31, 1912 – March 1979) was an American football tackle who played one season with the Pittsburgh Pirates of the National Football League (NFL).
 He played college football at the University of Pittsburgh and attended Bellaire High School in Bellaire, Ohio.
 He later changed his last name to "Olenn" after his football career.

 College career

 Olejniczak lettered for the Pittsburgh Panthers in 1934.

 Professional career

 Olejniczak played in twelve games, starting six, for the Pittsburgh Pirates during the 1935 season.

 Coaching career

 Olejniczak was an assistant coach under George Shotwell for the Halezton High School Mountaineers in Hazleton, Pennsylvania from 1936 to 1937.
 He was then head coach of the Mountaineers from 1938 to 1942, accumulating a 39-9-1 record.
 He resigned in August 1943 after the school refused to grant him a leave of absence to remain coaching at the University of Pittsburgh.